CTA Fires Operator Of Red Line Train That Struck, Killed Woman

 CBS 2’s Tim McNicholas pored over the alarming video Friday.
 It begins five minutes before Smith was struck.

+CBS 2’s Charlie De Mar watched portions of the surveillance video with Brandy Martin, Smith’s sister.

+“The train is in motion, and he’s looking out the window,” she said with shock.

-The operator looks away for a couple of seconds, scratches his head, flips his sunglasses down, and then pulls the window open.
+In the video, the operator looks away for a couple of seconds, scratches his head, flips his sunglasses down and then pulls the window open.

 Soon, the train comes to a stop.
 But after it resumes moving, the operator is still seen looking out the window.

+The operator diverted his attention from the tracks for more than 20 seconds.

+“I’m grateful because I get to really know what happened,” Martin said.

-The following three minutes are uneventful, but after they are up, the operator is seen looking out the train window again, laughing, and gesturing with his hands to passing cars on the Dan Ryan Expressway.
+The following three minutes are uneventful, but after they are up, the operator is seen looking out the train window again, laughing and gesturing with his hands to passing cars on the Dan Ryan Expressway.

+“He was waving ‘peace’ to the ongoing traffic; the people in the cars,” Martin said.
+“He was having fun.”

-His hands are not even on the controls as he laughs so more and nods his head.
+His hands are not even on the controls as he laughs some more and nods his head.

 Around the same time, Smith goes down to the tracks to get her phone.
 The operator’s facial expression changes as he stands with his hands back on the train, right at the time that it hit Smith.